top of page

 1 .
 What does WinSPIRE look for in applicants?

-WinSPIRE aims to serve students historically marginalized groups in STEM and first-generation students.
-We encourage all applicants to have a passion for STEM and scientific research.
-We are open to applicants from any and all backgrounds and abilities.
+WinSPIRE aims to serve students who have a passion for STEM and scientific research.

 2. What STEM background/experience do I need?